Will PKV Be Too Expensive When You Retire?

 How the DRV-Zuschuss reduces the premium further

-Once you start receiving a statutory pension (DRV-Rente), the Deutsche Rentenversicherung pays a subsidy toward your PKV premium under § 106 SGB VI.
+Once you start receiving a statutory pension from the Deutsche Rentenversicherung (DRV), the DRV pays a subsidy toward your PKV premium under § 106 SGB VI.
 Conceptually it is the equivalent of the employer subsidy during working years, just paid by the DRV instead of an employer.

 A few important caveats.